Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_client_connection_management.md

     - in the case of a client-hosted game, after disconnecting from a preivious game as a client
 - things to look out for:
   - Server-side:
-    - Does the state of the application before starting a new session have an impact (i.e. if starting after shutting down another game or disconnecting from one as a client)
+    - Does the state of the application before starting a new session have an impact (that is, if starting after shutting down another game or disconnecting from one as a client)

 ### Host / Server shutting down
 - test cases: